-Steps to authenticate using Wget:
+Steps to authenticate using basic authentication in wget:

-1. Open the terminal.
+1. Open a terminal.

 $ wget --user=username --password=yourpassword https://example.com/protected-resource.zip